tobi-be/BlenderEdmExporter/README.md

 - A selection of material types including diffuse, normal and specular maps. roughmet textures can be added later
 - FakeOmniLights
 - Connectors
-- Argument based animations of Visibility, Rotation, Location and bone deformation
+- Argument based animations of Visibility, Rotation, Location, Scale and bone deformation
+- Lights

 what doesn‘ t work:
 ------------------